SyneRBI/SIRF/doc/UserGuide.md

 ### Object-oriented paradigm <a name="Object-oriented_paradigm"></a>

 SIRF library modules are interfaces to object-oriented C++, which makes it reasonable for them to follow the object-oriented programming paradigm as well.
-This means that instead of having data containers (arrays, files etc.) and functions that operate on them, we employ objects, which contain data and come with sets of functions, called their methods, that operate on data.
+This means that instead of having data containers (arrays, files etc.) and functions that operate on them, we employ objects, which contain data and come with sets of functions, called their _methods_, that operate on data.
 Each object contains a special method called constructor, which has the same name as the object class name and must be called to create that object.
 For example, to create an object of class ImageData that handles MR image data and fill it with data stored in the HDF5 file 'my_image.h5' one needs to do assignment

     image = ImageData('my_image.h5');